sammyrTX/Python-Baseball_Project/notes.md

       - Print after a team is done with their at bat

    - Review some functions and switch arguments to lists and unpack arguments within the function

+   - Review advance runner; if there are runners on base, make sure after an out they remain on base unless it is the third out

+   - Rebuild the score list vs score_list_team_roster; put into a function and run as a test before the game ends.
+The totals between the two structures should tie out.

 _Completed:_